 Serotonin influences the brain cells both directly and indirectly.

-Bowel function: Most of the body's serotonin is in the GI tract, where it regulates bowel function and movements.
+Most of the body's serotonin is in the GI tract, where it regulates bowel function and movements.
 The human digestive tract is composed of several layers of enterochromaffin cells.
 These cells sense food in the stomach and release serotonin as a response.
-Increased serotonin levels in the gut cause digestive processes to increase in speed, which often occurs as a result of digesting toxin or noxious substances.
+Increased serotonin levels in the gut cause digestive processes to increase in speed, which often occurs as a result of digesting toxins or noxious substances.
 It also plays a part in reducing appetite while eating.

-Mood: Serotonin plays a significant role in the nervous system and, therefore, largely affects mood.
+Serotonin plays a significant role in the nervous system and, therefore, largely affects mood.
 In the brain, serotonin changes mood, anxiety, and happiness by increasing nerve stimulation and electrical impulses.
 Drugs like ecstasy and LSD increase the levels of serotonin in the brain to produce effects like increased appetite, increased sexual drive, euphoria, and even hallucinations.

-Nausea: When serotonin is released into the gut faster than it can be digested, it is oven reabsorbed into the bloodstream.
+When serotonin is released into the gut faster than it can be digested, it is oven reabsorbed into the bloodstream.
 In the bloodstream, the neurotransmitter can interact with 5-HT3 receptors, which in turn activate chemoreceptor trigger zones.
 The activation of these sites causes stimulation of the brain to cause expulsion of the substance eaten; this is perceived as nausea by us.

-Bone density: Several research studies have shown that it may have links to a decrease in bone density, but the relationship lacks sufficient proof.
+Several research studies have shown that it may have links to a decrease in bone density, but the relationship lacks sufficient proof.
 This correlation has been hypothesized by an early study that measured the changes in mice that lacked brain serotonin.
 The researchers found that these mice have severe osteopenia, while mice that only lack intestinal serotonin have regular bone density.
-Humans with increased levels of blood serotonin have linked to increased or regular bone density.
+Humans with increased levels of blood serotonin have been linked to increased or regular bone density.
 The belief is that the 5-HT1B receptor is the link between blood serotonin and bone density.